-- Complete the online Report Student Absence form at least one week prior to the absence. - Teachers will provide missed work the week prior to departure as is practical.
-Please be aware that your child may need to complete other missed assignments upon return to school. - While family vacations are important, we ask that they be scheduled during school breaks. - We ask that trips be limited to one per year and discourage trips of more than five days.
+- While family vacations are important, please schedule them during school breaks. - Complete the online Report Student Absence form at least one week prior to the absence. - Students should take a printed copy of the confirmation email to each teacher.
+Once completed, return to front office. - Teachers will provide missed work the week prior to departure as is practical.
+Please be aware that your child may need to complete other missed assignments upon return to school.